RickKimball/vendor/README.md

 (optional file)

 Here I added an entry for the STM stlink-v2 that points back to the platform.txt openocd tool.
+Programmer entries here are used when you select the "Upload using Programmer" menu item or hold the Shift key while you press the Upload button.
+It is also used when you select the "Burn Bootloader" menu item.
+Look at the platforms.txt file and find the (tools.openocd.erase tools.openocd.bootloader) and tools.openocd.program to see how the command line is changed to perform each of those specific functions.

 ### stm32/libraries